-As an enlisted recruit, you’ll go to a Military Entrance Processing Station (MEPS) to determine if you meet all the standards to join the Army, choose your job, sign your contract, and take the oath.
+As an enlisted recruit, you’ll go to a Military Entrance Processing Station (MEPS) to determine if you meet all the standards to join the Army, choose a career field, sign your contract, and take the oath.
 The process takes one to two days and includes lodging and meals.

 Your eligibility to join as an enlisted Soldier is evaluated at MEPS.
 You’ll go through a series of screenings and tests to determine if you meet the physical, mental, and moral standards set by the Army.